Alexguy891/CS33211/Bankers_Algorithm/readme.md

 ```
 ### How to use this program:
 1. Download the source files into a directory.
-2. Create or add your `.csv` or `.txt` file into the same directory.
+2. Create or add your `input.csv` file into the same directory.
 3. Open your terminal in the directory.
 4. Compile the program first using
 ```